sammysun0711/openvino.genai/samples/cpp/rag_sample/README.md

 2. Multi-Vector Retriever for RAG on image: Photo search with DB retrieval

 ### Model Preparation: Download and convert the model and tokenizers
+Please prepare the model according to the required functional modules.
 The `--upgrade-strategy eager` option is needed to ensure `optimum-intel` is upgraded to the latest version.
 Windows:([Python 3.11.9](https://www.python.org/ftp/python/3.11.9/python-3.11.9-amd64.exe) is tested)
 #### LLM